-- Confirm you are either the owner of the eligible system, or you’ve been correctly assigned the right to create certificates on behalf of the owner.
-(If you’re a residential customer, you will often assign this to your solar retailer or installer)
+However, you must be the owner of the solar system or have been assigned the right to create STCs on behalf of the owner.

 - Calculate the correct amount of certificates the system is entitled to, with the correct deeming period, using an online STC calculator

 - Create or log into the Renewable Energy Certificate Registry (REC) as a “registered person” or “registered agent”

 - Apply for the certificates via the REC platform

 - To see calculate how many STC's your system should receive: